 “F*ck you” started to sound a lot like “I love you” because I heard it so often.

-I can tell you what it’s like to look over your shoulder every day, all day in case he was angry…wanting to see what was coming your way.
+I can tell you what it’s like to look over your shoulder all day every day in case he was angry…wanting to see what was coming your way.

-Our relationships are so often now made up of profile pictures.
 We show the best sides of us with the most flattering filter.
-Oh friend, so many around you live their lives as a profile picture.
-But under your nose, right this minute, there are loved ones of yours that are in silent pain.
-That co-worker that seems withdrawn or fake in their “happy” could be scared to walk into their own home.
-And worse of all, sometimes the mental scars are far worse than physical bruises.
+Oh, friend, so many around you live their lives as a profile picture.
+But under your nose, right this minute, there are loved ones of yours who are in silent pain.
+That co-worker who seems withdrawn or fake in their “happy” could be scared to walk into their own home.
+And worst of all, sometimes the mental scars are far worse than physical bruises.
 Flesh heals.
 The brain and heart often don’t.

-Have you even seen someone with a semicolon tattoo?
+Have you ever seen someone with a semicolon tattoo?
 You might start to take notice.
 It’s for those whose story could have ended in tragic ways, where, in writing their story, they could have ended it with a period.
 But instead, grace and strength found residence in their hearts, and they pressed on.
 Their story is now being written with a semicolon.
 It’s a short pause, but it’s not the end.
 It’s not their period.
 There is more to come.
 And they will keep writing.
 My story isn’t over.
 Neither is yours.
-You are loved, you are strong, and let me remind you when you start to forget.
+And let me remind you when you start to forget…you are loved, and you are strong.